 - Special damages.
 In this part of your claim, you’ll focus on any costs of financial losses you’ve suffered because of your injuries.
 For example, you might claim back any earnings you’ve lost because of your injuries.
 Furthermore, you may need to claim back any medical costs, travel expenses or care costs.

-To help prove the extent of your hearing loss, as mentioned above, you’ll need an independent medical assessment.
+To help prove the extent of your hearing loss, as mentioned above, you’ll usually need an independent medical assessment.
 This will involve a meeting arranged by your solicitor (usually held locally) with a hearing specialist.
 They’ll test your hearing and discuss how you’ve been affected by your hearing loss.
-Then they’ll write a report to explain your injuries and prognosis.
-This will be sent to your solicitor and your employer’s insurers.
+Then they’ll write a report explaining your injuries and prognosis.

 Industrial Deafness & Hearing Loss Compensation Amounts